PeaTMOSS-MSR2024/MSR24-PeaTMOSS-Artifact/README.md

 ## About

-This repository contains the source code that we created in assistance for our submission to MSR 2024.
+> This repository contains the source code and dataset examples for our paper `PeaTMOSS: A Dataset and Initial Analysis of Pre-Trained Models in Open-Source Software`.

 ## Repository Structure